Sunset-source/manfe/ReadMe.md

 # MANFE
 This is the repo for manfe, a MIMO signal detection framework, which does not require any statistical knowledge on the noise.
+The associated paper is under revision reight now and you can check the [Preprint](https://arxiv.org/abs/2101.08435) online if you are interested.

 ## Under construction